Understanding the Military Survivor Benefit Plan

 Enrolling in the SBP After Retirement

-It may possible to enroll in the Survivor Benefit Plan after retirement, but it’s not always easy or guaranteed.
+Enrolling in the Survivor Benefit Plan after retirement may be possible, but it’s not always easy or guaranteed.
 Some service members elect not to participate in the SBP because they have no eligible beneficiaries when they retire from the military.
-This could later change if the retiree later marries or has a child.
+This could later change if the retiree marries or has a child.

-Retirees have one year from the date of initial eligibility of their survivor to declare them as a beneficiary (either one year from the date of the wedding or the birth or adoption of the child).
+Note: Retirees have one year from the date of their survivor’s initial eligibility to declare them as beneficiaries (either one year from the date of the wedding or the birth or adoption of the child).
 This needs to be done in writing through DFAS.

 Changing or Updating Your SBP Beneficiary Designations

 It may be possible to change beneficiaries in limited circumstances.
-For example, some retired servicemembers become may divorce or remarry.
-Or they may have a child after retiring.
+For example, some retired servicemembers may divorce or remarry, or they may have a child after retiring.
 It is essential to notify DFAS as soon as possible if you need to change a beneficiary.
 Be prepared to provide legal documents such as marriage certificates, divorce decrees, or birth certificates.

-You can change or update your SBP beneficiary designation by completing DD Form 2656-6, Survivor Benefit Plan Election Change Certificate (pdf).
+You can change or update your SBP beneficiary designation by completing DD Form 2656-6, Survivor Benefit Plan Election Change Certificate.

 Advantages & Disadvantages of the SBP